No-Fail Perennials of the Southwest

 Zones: 8-11

 Not all cactuses are created the same.
-Look for easy-growing prickly pear in a wide variety of colors -- as well thornless selections!
-This plant is a great choice for gardeners in high elevations; certain prickly pears are among the hardiest cactuses.
+Look for easy-growing prickly pear in a wide variety of colors—as well thornless selections.
+These plants are a great choice for gardeners in high elevations; certain prickly pears are among the hardiest cactuses.

 Plant Name: Opuntia selections